Tushar-Indurjeeth/Nano-POS/README.md

 ### Start the container

-Navigate back to the root directory and run the following:
+Navigate to the root directory and run the following:

 ```sh
 sudo docker compose up -d